sofwerx/android_srt_example/README.md

 ## Build and deploy on the command line

-To build and deploy the rtsp example to your device, use a command similar to:
+To build and deploy the srt example to your device, use a command similar to:

 ```bash
 $ PATH=~/dev/android/tools/bin:~/dev/android/ndk-bundle:$PATH ANDROID_HOME="$HOME/dev/android/" ./gradlew installDebug